-I love this commercial, it is so much like modern dance, and beautiful—and the underlying message is good.
+I love this commercial, it is so much like modern dance, and beautiful—plus the underlying message is great.

 Do they work together?